tanmaster/hk-volcon/README.md

   - `pip install -r requirements/windows.txt`
   - `pip install -r requirements/macos.txt`
   - `pip install -r requirements/linux-pulse.txt`
+- you can try hk-volume out by running `python main.py` from within the virtual environment (see [Known Issues](#known-issues) in case of problems)
+- in your home app, you will need to pair the new device. the pairing code can be found in `stdout-stderr.log`, generated in the project directory

 ### Windows Service
 - Download [nssm](https://nssm.cc/download)